 A provider listed in the directory for your plan.
 A National Advantage Program (NAP provider) listed in the NAP directory is not a network provider.
 A network provider can also be referred to as an in-network provider.

 Out-of-network provider

-A provider who is not a network provider or a network provider that is seen without a referral.
+A provider who is not a network provider.

 Physician

 A health professional trained and licensed to practice and prescribe medicine under the laws of the state where they practice; specifically, doctors of medicine or osteopathy.